 Thankfully, Gmail has a solution for this.
 You can set rules in your account that organize your inbox and help you stay on top of your messages.

 We’ll show you two ways to do that in the article below.

-An introduction to Gmail rule for emails
+An introduction to Gmail rules to move emails to folders

 Gmail rules were designed to help you organize your inbox.
 To that end, you can use them to:

 - Create rules in Gmail to move emails to folders

 - Send messages from certain senders to your spam box

 - Forward messages with certain subject lines to other email addresses